harasees-singh/Data-Analysis-Project/README.md

 link to the data set: <a href="https://1drv.ms/x/s!AkSxQvIzIp7WkYwOehfepRWpe56ZTQ?e=G2KtMA">Data Set</a>

-One of the also use an additional <a href="https://www.factorywarrantylist.com/car-sales-by-country.html">list</a> of countrywise sales.
+One of the reports also uses an additional <a href="https://www.factorywarrantylist.com/car-sales-by-country.html">list</a> of countrywise sales.
 This list is also present as a separate sheet in the above provided excel file.

 ## Data Collecting
 The dataset found on Kaggle did not have sales data, so I added the sales data corresponding to each car from <a href="https://carsalesbase.com/">Carsalesbase</a>